Sticky TV

 Sticky TV is a New Zealand children's programme created by Pickled Possum Productions that was on New Zealand screens between 2002 and 2017.
 It aired on TV3 from 2002–11, before moving to FOUR, until July 2016 when it moved back to Three.
 Hosted by multiple personalities over the years, the presenters as of the end of the show (22 December 2017) were Walter Neilands and Leanna Cooper.
 Past presenters have made names for themselves on a national level with Drew Ne'emia, Kanoa Lloyd, Sam Wallace and Julia Wright being some of the most notable.

 The show has gone through many transformations over the years but was originally filmed in a studio.
 The show was then filmed in a park, a separate studio, a rented house and then on a fictional farm, named the "Sticky Farm", before moving into a warehouse.
+With Four's shutdown on 3 July 2016, it moved back to Three from the following day, maintaining its existing afternoon slot.

-Sticky TV was closed on December 25, 2017.
-The final episode aired at 7 am on Christmas Day 2017, and was a special containing a special farewell tribute to the show.
+Sticky TV was closed on 25 December 2017.
+The final episode aired at 7 am on Christmas Day 2017, and was a special containing a farewell tribute to the show.

+History

+Pickled Possum Productions started gathering footage for the show in Queenstown on 19 March 2002 and was set to premiere on 8 April.
+Initially running at a 3:30pm timeslot, its inaugural presenters were Anna Hart and Paul Delamere, presenting wraparound segments in between shows such as Suzy's World and imported series Pokémon and Dragon Ball Z. Such segments included cooking, schooling tips including homework and Dairy Diary (using money).

+A year into its run, The New Zealand Herald called it "cheap and cheerful" and praised its usage of children in the studio.
+With the start of the third season on 8 April 2004, Sticky TV moved away from the studio for the first time; the new presenters were Sam Wallace and Mary Phillips.